 The first stop is the beautiful Quechee Gorge, then wander through this quintessential New England village full of unique shops, galleries, antique stores and the Vermont Raptor Center.

-A lovely drive to village full of antiquing, shopping, handcrafts and art galleries.
+A lovely drive to a village full of antiquing, shopping, handcrafts, breweries, and art galleries.
 Take the gondola ride to the very top of Stowe Mountain or visit the Trapp Family Lodge.
+Stop by the Information Center for a village map.

 Hanover’s special charm is its unique combination of urban cultural sophistication, Ivy-League New England village atmosphere and natural beauty and recreational opportunities.
 Hanover’s historic, four-block downtown features more than ninety distinctive specialty shops, brand name stores and twenty restaurants.
 Downtown Hanover is home to nine theaters, the Hopkins Center for the Arts and the Hood Museum of Art.
 Dartmouth College’s campus, ninth oldest in the United States, is adjacent to downtown.